Sarcoplasmic reticulum: Calcium release

-Calcium ion release from the SR, occurs in the junctional SR/terminal cisternae through a ryanodine receptor (RyR) and is known as a calcium spark.
+Calcium ion release from the SR occurs in the junctional SR/terminal cisternae through a ryanodine receptor (RyR) and is known as a calcium spark.
 There are three types of ryanodine receptor, RyR1 (in skeletal muscle), RyR2 (in cardiac muscle) and RyR3 (in the brain).
 Calcium release through ryanodine receptors in the SR is triggered differently in different muscles.
-In cardiac and smooth muscle an electrical impulse (action potential) triggers calcium ions to enter the cell through an L-type calcium channel located in the cell membrane (smooth muscle) or T-tubule membrane (cardiac muscle).
+In cardiac and smooth muscle, an electrical impulse (action potential) triggers calcium ions to enter the cell through an L-type calcium channel located in the cell membrane (smooth muscle) or T-tubule membrane (cardiac muscle).
 These calcium ions bind to and activate the RyR, producing a larger increase in intracellular calcium.
 In skeletal muscle, however, the L-type calcium channel is bound to the RyR.
 Therefore, activation of the L-type calcium channel, via an action potential, activates the RyR directly, causing calcium release (see calcium sparks for more details).
 Also, caffeine (found in coffee) can bind to and stimulate RyR.
 Caffeine makes the RyR more sensitive to either the action potential (skeletal muscle) or calcium (cardiac or smooth muscle), thereby producing calcium sparks more often (this is partially responsible for caffeine's effect on heart rate).

-Triadin and Junctin are proteins found within the SR membrane, that are bound to the RyR.
+Triadin and Junctin are proteins found within the SR membrane that are bound to the RyR.
 The main role of these proteins is to anchor calsequestrin (see above) to the ryanodine receptor.
-At ‘normal’ (physiological) SR calcium levels, calsequestrin binds to the RyR, Triadin and Junctin, which prevents the RyR from opening.
+At ‘normal’ (physiological) SR calcium levels, calsequestrin binds to the RyR, Triadin, and Junctin, which prevents the RyR from opening.
 If calcium concentration within the SR falls too low, there will be less calcium bound to the calsequestrin.
-This means that there is more room on the calsequestrin, to bind to the junctin, triadin and ryanodine receptor, therefore it binds tighter.
-However, if calcium within the SR rises too high, more calcium binds to the calsequestrin and therefore it binds to the junctin-triadin-RyR complex less tightly.
+This means that there is more room on the calsequestrin to bind to the junctin, triadin, and ryanodine receptor; therefore, it binds tighter.
+However, if calcium within the SR rises too high, more calcium binds to the calsequestrin, and therefore it binds to the junctin-triadin-RyR complex less tightly.
 The RyR can therefore open and release calcium into the cell.

 In addition to the effects that PKA had on phospholamban (see above) that resulted in increased relaxation of the cardiac muscle, PKA (as well as another enzyme called calmodulin kinase II) can also phosphorylate ryanodine receptors.
-When phosphorylated, RyRs are more sensitive to calcium, therefore they open more often and for longer periods of time.
+When phosphorylated, RyRs are more sensitive to calcium; therefore, they open more often and for longer periods.
 This increases calcium release from the SR, increasing the rate of contraction.
 Therefore, in cardiac muscle, activation of PKA, through the cyclic AMP pathway, results in increased muscle contraction (via RyR2 phosphorylation) and increased relaxation (via phospholamban phosphorylation), which increases heart rate.

 The mechanism behind the termination of calcium release through the RyR is still not fully understood.
 Some researchers believe it is due to the random closing of ryanodine receptors (known as stochastic attrition), or the ryanodine receptors becoming inactive after a calcium spark, while others believe that a decrease in SR calcium, triggers the receptors to close (see calcium sparks for more details).